SharePoint/sp-dev-docs/docs/solution-guidance/modern-experience-site-classification.md

 ## Enable site classification in your tenant

 To benefit from site classification, you need to enable this capability at the Azure AD level, in your target tenant.
-After you have enabled this capability, you see an additional field **How sensititive is your data?** while creating new "modern" sites.
+After you have enabled this capability, you see an additional field **How sensitive is your data?** while creating new "modern" sites.
 In the following figure, you can see what the site classification field looks like.

 ![The site classification option while creating a "modern" site in SharePoint Online](media/modern-experiences/site-classification-ui.png)